-Have you ever wondered how you can inform students at your school about animal rights?
+Have you ever wondered how you can inform other students at your school about animal rights?
 Set up a table with leaflets and stickers about animal issues!
 “Tabling” is an effective way to get information out to lots of people at once.
 Follow the tips below and you’ll be saving animals in no time.

 Set Up